jh-dk/gravity/docs/9.x/pack.md

   # This setting will hide Kubernetes tab in the Cluster UI
   kubernetes:
     disabled: true

-  # This setting will not install the Tiller application
-  catalog:
-    disabled: true

   # This setting will disable the OpsCenter UI and the WebInstallWizard UI